PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Related Works

 \section{Related Works}

-Prior to the deep learning revolution, window-based filtering denoisers were widely used.
-These methods include mean, median, and Gaussian filtering, where each pixel is replaced by the average or statistically computed value within an N×N window.
-Such approaches are simple and computationally efficient; however, window-based averaging leads to excessive smoothing and loss of fine structural details.
-To capture non-local information in images, the non-local means (NLM) algorithm \cite{b5} was introduced, which extends beyond the local neighborhood by identifying and averaging similar patches across the image.
-Block-matching and 3D filtering (BM3D) \cite{b6} further improves upon this idea by grouping similar blocks into 3D volumes and performing collaborative filtering in the transform domain, followed by inverse transformation.
-Although NLM and BM3D outperform window-based filtering methods, they still suffer from smoothing artifacts, increased algorithmic complexity, and limited ability to accurately preserve global structural details.
+Before the deep learning revolution, window-based filtering denoisers were widely used.
+These methods include mean, median, and Gaussian filtering, in which the average replaces each pixel or a statistically computed value within an N×N window \cite{Irum2015, Yu2025}.
+Such approaches are simple and computationally efficient.
+However, window-based averaging leads to excessive smoothing and loss of fine structural details \cite{Ullah2025, Jain2016}.
+To capture non-local information in images, the non-local means (NLM) algorithm \cite{Buades2011} was introduced, which extends beyond the local neighborhood by identifying and averaging similar patches across the image.
+Block-matching and 3D filtering (BM3D) \cite{Dabov2007} further improves upon this idea by grouping similar blocks into 3D volumes and performing collaborative filtering in the transform domain, followed by inverse transformation.
+Although NLM and BM3D outperform window-based filtering methods, they still suffer from smoothing artifacts, increased algorithmic complexity, and a limited ability to preserve global structural details accurately.